Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Global existence

 \section{Global existence}

-In this section, the main aim is to prove the global existence of strong solutions in the $L^p$ framework, where the initial data are the small perturbation of constant equilibrium.
+In this section, we prove the global existence of strong solutions in the $L^p$ framework, where initial data are a small perturbation of constant equilibrium.
 Here, we pinpoint the \textit{critical} regularity for the global solutions in hybrid Besov spaces with different exponents in low and high frequencies.
-It is convenient to give structural assumptions that are needed in the global existence result.
 Precisely, we assume that

 and